Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 ***

 ###To do:
 - describe `break label`, `continue`, `continue label` ?
-Maybe only continue, the label options are very messy programming and not be encouraged for beginners.
+Maybe only `continue`, the label options are somewhat messy programming and not a great thing to recommend to beginners.

-- Dec 2018: a project (X) has started in p5.js to update the code examples from ES5 to ES6.
-This is primarily going to involve changing 'var' to 'let' or 'const'.
-We could introduce 'let' earlier in this tut, or indeed at the very beginning, and use 'const' more for appropriate vars.
+- Dec 2018: a project (X) has started in p5.js to update the code examples, and tutorials, and reference pages from ES5 to ES6.
+(This is independent of updating to ES6 inside p5.js source code).
+This is primarily expected to involve changing 'var' to 'let' or 'const'.
+So, we could introduce 'let' earlier in this tut, or indeed at the very beginning, and use 'const' more for appropriate vars.

 - Also some use may be made of ES6 classes in X. We could explain 'class' more fully above, and use it in the main live example, and maybe elsewhere.

+- Also there seems to be a view that Arrow Functions are a useful thing in ES6.
+We could introduce Arrow Functions earlier, and use them in some live examples.

+- Other ES6 features may not be of much interest for the general Processing/p5.js community.

-I suggest waiting for a while to see what turns out useful in X.
+I suggest waiting for a while to see what parts of ES6 ends up being highlighted in Project X.